 The reduction in time and costs means a faster and more efficient drug development process.
 This also gives the pharmaceutical industry more flexibility to undertake other work and research linked to combatting other rare diseases or trying again with failed clinical development.

-There are multiple approaches to choose when building a strategy in drug discovery, starting by in silico platforms and moving towards in vitro and finally in vivo approaches, but even at these late stages, other vertebrate animal models such as zebrafish are a very solid choice in order to minimize the use of mammals.
+There are multiple approaches to choose when building a strategy in drug discovery, starting by in silico platforms and moving towards in vitro and finally in vivo approaches, but even at these late stages, other vertebrate animal models such as zebrafish are very solid choice in order to minimize the use of mammals.

 As with every part of modern life, computers can benefit drug discovery and lead to the design of safer drugs and a reduction in animal testing.